couchbase/kv_engine/engines/ep/README.md

 }
 ```

-A `MultiLockHolder` allows an array of locks to be conveniently acquired and
+A `MultiLockHolder` allows a vector of locks to be conveniently acquired and
 released, and similarly to `LockHolder` the caller can choose to manually
 lock/unlock at any time (with all locks locked/unlocked via one call).